makerplane/canfix-spec/src/practices.rst

 calculating and sending that data at an acceptable rate for the safe operation of the aircraft.

-Much data can be sent *On Change*.
+Much of the data can be sent *On Change*.
 User interface elements like switches, encoders, dials and  joysticks can send data on change.
 Devices that send analog data should take care to filter out noise that might cause on change behavior to saturate the network with data.
 A maximum update rate could be